 Having the knowledge and remembering what to plant when can be quite a task.
 Here at Love the Garden, we’ve got you covered with your very own Planting Calendar For Vegetables.
 Right click on the image to download, print it and put it on the fridge door or kitchen noticeboard, so next time you’re not sure of when to plant your tomatoes, you can refer to it.

 When you grow vegetables, you’ll need to make sure you provide the best possible conditions for them to flourish.
 This goes beyond the basics like the type of soil and fertiliser – you also need to think about what vegies you are planting alongside one another and also watch out for pests.

 For instance: Did you know that you should never grow peas next to onions?
 Or that if you have leeks growing next to cauliflowers, neither will do well?

-Our downloadable calendar will give you the lowdown on what crops may be planted together and which pairings you should avoid.
+Our Planting Calendar will give you the lowdown on what crops may be planted together and which pairings you should avoid.

 Click to download the Planting Calendar below as a PDF: